 Email marketing professionals like you are often stretched thin—too many requests, too many last minute edits, and so many pieces to keep track of.
 Things like transferring code to your ESP and inserting analytics code might seem like small tasks, but when you stack them up, they take a massive amount of time.
 What if you could streamline those tasks?

-In this Litmus Learning session, we walked through ways Litmus does the work for you, so you can spend more time creating amazing email.
+In this Leveraging Litmus session, we walked through ways Litmus does the work for you, so you can spend more time creating amazing email.

 Didn’t have a chance to watch the webinar live?
 Don’t worry.
 You can access the full recording and read the Q&A below.